damianc/gpt-polygon-area/README.md

 # gpt-polygon-area

-GPT-generated script to calculate a polygon's area.
+GPT-generated script to calculates the area of an irregular polygon with slanted walls and holes, using triangulation.

 ## Example